jellyfishsolutions/lynx-admin-ui/README.md

 ### `AdminType.Time`
 Indicates that the field is a time.
 It uses the standard input with type time.
 It is possible to indicates the minimum and the maximum times using the `min` and `max` parameters (they shall be a string using the 'HH:mm' format).

+### `AdminType.Color`
+Indicates that the field is a color.
+It uses the standard input with type color.

 ### `values` parameter
 It indicates a list of key-value items that can be used to evaluate the field.